reduxjs/redux/docs/usage/structuring-reducers/NormalizingStateShape.md

 }
 ```

-Operations like "Look up all books by this author", can then be accomplished easily with a single loop over the join table.
-Given the typical amounts of data in a client application and the speed of Javascript engines, this kind of operation is likely to have sufficiently fast performance for most use cases.
+Operations like "look up all books by this author" can then be accomplished with a loop over the join table, filtering for the desired `authorId` and retrieving each matching `bookId`.
+Given the typical amounts of data in a client application and the speed of JavaScript engines, this is likely to be sufficiently fast for most use cases.

+If profiling shows that a particular relationship lookup is a bottleneck, you can maintain an additional index such as `bookIdsByAuthorId`.
+Keep that index derived from the same actions that update the relationship records so it cannot become inconsistent.
+Start with the simpler shape that matches your use case, and add indexes only when a measured read pattern needs them.

 ## Normalizing Nested Data